-South Western Sydney PHN is committed to improving the cancer screening rates across the district with a particular focus on improving Cervical, Bowel and Breast screening rates where we currently fall below NSW state average.
+South Western Sydney PHN is committed to improving the cancer screening rates across our region, with a particular focus on improving cervical, bowel and breast screening rates, where we currently fall below NSW state average.

-- One in eight women in NSW will develop breast cancer in their lifetime.
+One in eight women in NSW will develop breast cancer in their lifetime.
 Screening can detect cancers before they can be felt.
 Screening via a mammogram recommended for women aged 50-74 every two years.
-No referral needed call Breast Screen NSW on 132050 for an appointment.
-More info available on their website.